benjymous/annotations/sandman/sandman.65.md

 - David Silberstein (dasbc@cunyvm.cuny.edu) noted the keys and the echoes of Dream's castle; translated "Swartalfheim"; and recalled Thessaly's deeds in "A Game of You".
 - Timothy Tan aka TiTan <_> -M2001- <_> 083285@bud.cc.swin.edu.au
 - Ralf Hildebrandt added the note about dreams going into basements.
+- Richard Munn added the 'Then can kill you'... reference.